 If you aren’t sure about how to get your bike on a bus, check out the video on this webpage.
 If you live in the North Shore, you can even practice putting your bike on a bus bike rack in Civic Plaza in front of City Hall.

-And if you need a secure place to lock up your bike, you can register to use the bike parkades at Main Street and King George SkyTrain Stations, or reserve one of the many bike lockers at these locations:
+And if you need a secure place to lock up your bike, you can register to use the bike parkades at Main Street–Science World, King Edward, Commercial–Broadway, Joyce–Collingwood, Metrotown, and King George stations using your Compass Card, or reserve one of the many bike lockers at these locations:

 - 22nd Street Station Lake City Way Station